TromboneScott/Oscars/README.txt

 3. Commit and push changes to Git

 ====

 HOW TO HANDLE TIES

+Solution:

-If there's a tie in a category all the players that picked one of the correct nominees get the point for that category.
+If there's a tie in a category, all players that picked one of the correct nominees get the point for that category.

+Justification:

-We could award no points for that category with the justification that nobody guessed that there would be a tie.
+We could award no points for that category since nobody guessed that there would be a tie.
 But we don't give players the option of guessing a tie.
-So anyone who guessed one of the winners guessed better than anyone that guessed one of the losers and the score should reflect that.
+Also, it's better to guess one of the winners than to guess one of the losers so we can't just ignore categories with a tie.

-However guessing correctly in a category where there's a tie is not as good as guessing the single winner outright.
+It could be said that guessing correctly in a category where there's a tie isn't as good as guessing the single winner outright when there isn't a tie.
 So we could give a fraction of a point, like half a point, to each player that guessed one of the winners.
 But this creates an implicit tie-breaker.
 Consider what would happen if there were only two categories.
-If no one guessed correctly in both categories but players guessed correctly in one of the categories, the winners would be those that guessed correctly in the category without a tie.
-Since we explicitly enumerate the tie-breakers for this contest and we don't include this situation, awarding a fraction of a point would be problematic.
+If all players get just one category correct they would all have one correct guess.
+But the players that guessed correctly in the category without a tie would win.
+Since we explicitly enumerate the tie-breakers for this contest and we don't include this situation, awarding a fraction of a point would be problematic as well as confusing.

-So giving a full point to each person that guessed one of the winners is the best solution.
+This means that giving a full point to each person that guessed one of the winners is the best solution.
 The value of this point is diluted due to the fact that more players will be receiving the point.
-It's still better to guess correctly in categories where there is a single winner.
-But it's also still better to guess one of the winners of a tie than to guess a loser.
+So a player will do better against their competition if they guess correctly when there isn't a tie.
+But when there is a tie, it's still better to guess one of the winners.